 Amberjax takes great pride in serving some terrific seafood items, with a fresh fish case located for your perusal in the foyer of the restaurant in Trinity Groves.
 Seats are a premium, and they typically sell out nightly, so best to get early reservations.
 This gumbo is served traditionally with a side of potato salad instead of the more familiar rice.
 Many of my friends from Louisiana tell us that this is how they grew up eating gumbo.

 If you read craveDFW with any regularity you will know we are huge fans of TJ’s Seafood Market.
 We should be well paid for extolling the virtues of this marvelous addition to the Dallas seafood landscape, but we will settle on just knowing we are doing our part to enlighten the public about this restaurant.
-There are two locations in Dallas, with the newest at Preston and Royal with larger digs and more selection.
-TJ’s will have the best crawfish once the season hits its stride, and you may order the mudbugs by the bushel bag.
-If you do not have a setup at home to perform a boil, TJ’s has the equipment available for loan.
-Or you can just sidle up to the bar and grab a bowl of gumbo.
+There are two locations in Dallas, with the smaller market at Preston and Royal with larger digs and more selection.

 Flying Fish has several location in Dallas and also serves some spicy crawfish that rings Mardi Gras for revelers of all ages.
 The gumbo served at Flying Fish just adds spark to any plate of seafood ordered here, including a few pounds of crawfish.